Updated on 2024-06-27 GMT+08:00

 • Yearly/monthly is a prepaid billing mode.
 You will be billed based on the subscription duration you specify.
 This mode provides a favorable price and is ideal when the resource use duration is predictable.

 • Pay-per-use is a postpaid billing mode.
 You will be billed based on the billing items of specific file systems and can purchase or delete file systems at any time.
-Fees are deducted from the account balance.
+Expenditures are deducted from the account balance.

 Renewal